txt/aa24/docs/projects.md

 ## Cool ideas (maybe you have better)

+(Warning assessing the following very carefully.
+Some are **HARD**.)

+1. What are you great ideas?
+   - Run them by me first but go go go!
+1. Currently, my results suggest SMO and better than RRP.
+But how much of that is due to our choice of clustering algorithm?
+   - There are so many [others clustering algorithms](https://scikit-learn.org/stable/modules/clustering.html).
+   - Which might be better?
 1. Hyperparameter optimization.
 List all the control variables in RRL and SMO
    - Run a second level SMO to find good values from those variables.
    - So that would be using SMO to optimize SMO.